-Simulated annealing has been firstly introduced in [Kirkpatrick, 1984, Černý, 1985] as a mimic of the physical process of annealing of solids, hence the name simulated annealing.
+Simulated annealing has been firstly introduced in [Kirkpatrick, 1984, Černý, 1985] as an analogy to the physical process of annealing of solids, hence the name simulated annealing.

 Annealing is a thermal process that is used to bring a solid into a low-energy state, while improving properties of the solid.
 The first step is to increase the temperature of the solid such that it melts.
 The particles, from which the solid consists of, are then arranged randomly.
-Afterwards, the solid is very slowly cooled, permitting thus the particles to regularize into a minimal-energy grid.
+Afterwards, the solid is very slowly cooled, permitting thus the particles to arrange into a minimal-energy grid.

 According to this analogy it is possible to state the equivalence between the terminology commonly used in optimization methods and the terminology used in simulated annealing [Salamon et al., 2002].
-The state of the solid is described by $\boldsymbol{\omega}$, which is analogous to a feasible solution \mathbf{x} in optimization methods.
-The aim of the method is to reach a solution with the lowest energy $E = \text{ENERGY}(\boldsymbol{\omega})$, similarly to the objective function $f(\mathbf{x})$.
-The optimal solution is then called a ground state $\boldsymbol{\omega}^$, which is equivalent to \mathbf{x}^ .
-The overview of the used terminology is presented in Table 4.1.
+The state of the solid is described by ω , which is analogous to a feasible solution $\mathbf x$ in optimization methods.
+The aim of the method is to reach a solution with the lowest energy $E = \operatorname{energy}(\boldsymbol \omega)$, similarly to the objective function $f(\mathbf x)$.
+The optimal solution is then called a ground state $\boldsymbol \omega^$, which is equivalent to $\mathbf x^$.